Your marketing and branding work can make life easier for others

 Transfer — I need to actually acquire your service: contracts, onboarding, project management.

-The transaction costs I have to ‘pay’ can easily be the majority of the true cost of working together.
+Accounting for my value of time, the transaction costs I have to ‘pay’ can easily be the majority of the true cost of working together.

-Anything you can do to reduce these transaction costs is very helpful to me.
+So anything you can do to reduce these transaction costs is very helpful to me.

-You’ll reduce my discovery costs if you market yourself enough that I can actually find you and learn what you have to offer.
+You’ll reduce my discovery costs if you market yourself enough that I can find you and learn what you have to offer.

 You’ll reduce my trust development costs if your writing speaks directly to any concerns I might have.
 Similarly, my trust development costs will be low if previous clients of yours say ‘hell yeah’ when I ask if I should work with you.
-(Having a trusted brand like this is a route to reducing transaction costs, and it provides a reason to do a better job than would otherwise be optimal.)
+(Incidentally, having a trusted brand like this is a route to reducing transaction costs, and it provides a reason to do a better job than would otherwise be optimal.)

 Finally, you reduce my transfer costs by making yourself easy to onboard and manage.